dowoco/OpenALPR/README.md

 Because the raspberry Pi was taking a very long time to comile and build the software.
 I created a Debian 8 VirtualBox image and tested my install scripts to speed tings up.
 This new script which I have not ported over to the PI has the newset version the "ffmpeg" library.
 This means the image processeing from a RSTP source is better.
 I also found the "ffmpeg" library that comes with OpenCV kept crashing when processing large streams.
 So this image has the leptonica-1.75.3, Tesseract3.05.00 and OpenCV3.4.0 plus ffmpeg-7:3.4.2-1

+setup_debian_image.sh

+I use this script to setup the Debian image to take advantage of any Backports I many need.
+It also runs the update and upgrade.